vlang/v/doc/docs.md

 ```

 Best practice is to avoid putting any memory-safe expressions inside an `unsafe` block,
 so that the reason for using `unsafe` is as clear as possible.
+Generally any code
-Any code you think is
-memory-safe should not be inside an `unsafe` block, so the compiler can verify it.
+you think is memory-safe should not be inside an `unsafe` block, so the compiler
+can verify it.

 * Note: This is work in progress.